Divorce isn't easy

 What If I’m Low Income and Can’t Afford Divorce Filing Fees?

 If you are unable to afford your filing fees upfront, you can file what is known as a pauper form with the court.
 The Judge will look at the amount of money you make and how many bills you are paying.
 She will then look at the guidelines and determine whether you will have to pay your filing fees upfront.
 If she signs the pauper form, you can file your Petition for Divorce without having to pay the fees upfront.
 You will still be responsible for the payment arrangement that you made with your attorney.
 An experienced Louisiana divorce lawyer at the Andries Law Firm can explain this in more detail.

 The court will attempt to determine the best interest of the child when determining child custody by using the factors described in the Louisiana Civil Code.
 The court prefers the parents to have joint custody with one parent being named primary domiciliary parent.
 Joint custody attempts to keep both parents actively involved in the child’s life.

-Can Custody be Agreed Upon Outside of Court?
+Can Custody Be Agreed Upon Outside of Court?

 Yes.
-If the parents are able to agree who is to have custody, the court shall award custody in accordance with their agreement unless the best interest of the child requires a different award.
+If the parents are able to agree on who is to have custody, the court shall award custody in accordance with their agreement unless the best interest of the child requires a different award.
 In other words, as long as the agreement is good for the child, the court will honor it.

 The longer a couple spends fighting in court, the more expensive it will be as both parties rack up billable hours to be paid to their attorneys.
-It also may have long lasting effects on the children.
+It also may have long-lasting effects on the children.
 It may be best for the couple to attempt to agree on as much as they can BEFORE going to court.